mfiers/Moa/sphinx/templates/statsidx.rst

-sam2bam
+statsidx
 ------------------------------------------------

-**Convert SAM to BAM using samtools**

 ::
-    Converts a FASTQ file to MAQ BFQ format.
+    Retrieve and print stats from BAM file to an index file

 Commands
 ~~~~~~~~

 **clean**
-  Remove all job data, not the Moa job itself, note that this must be implemented by the template.
+  Remove all job data, not the Moa job itself

 **run**
-  *no help defined*
+  run samtools idxstats